MFA Types Compared: TOTP, Push, SMS, Hardware Keys, and More

 FIDO2 / WebAuthn

-Physical USB/NFC devices that perform cryptographic authentication within the key itself.
-No secrets leave the hardware.
+Physical USB or NFC devices that perform cryptographic authentication within the key itself.
+No secrets leave the hardware, and the key verifies the domain before responding.

 Strengths